Short overview of the reception system

 Cyprus Refugee Council Visit Website

-Asylum applicants in Cyprus have the right to access reception conditions during the administrative and judicial examination of their asylum applications.
+Asylum applicants in Cyprus have the right to access reception conditions during the administrative examination of their asylum applications and during the judicial examination of their asylum applications under the regular procedure.
 Access to reception conditions is not ensured during the judicial examination of decisions issued in the accelerated procedure; subsequent applications; decisions that determine the asylum application is unfounded or inadmissible; and decisions related to explicit or implicit withdrawal.

 The Asylum Service, under the newly established Deputy Ministry of Migration and International Protection, is responsible for coordinating all other authorities on asylum issues, including related to reception.
 The Asylum Service is also responsible for the operation of reception and accommodation centres for asylum applicants.[1]
 Although they may have a coordinating role, each right under reception conditions is provided for by the competent Ministry,[2] as a result four Ministries are involved, which often leads to fragmented and uncoordinated approach and planning.
-With the establishment of the Deputy Ministry of Migration and International Protection, reception conditions that have until now been the responsibility of the Social Welfare Services are expected to be transferred to the Deputy Ministry of Migration and International Protection, however this has yet to take place.
+With the establishment of the Deputy Ministry of Migration and International Protection, reception conditions that have until now been the responsibility of the Social Welfare Services are expected to be transferred to the Deputy Ministry of Migration and International Protection, however this has yet to take place; with the exception of facilities for UASC, which were monitored by the SWS and, from January 2026, this responsibility has been transferred under the Deputy Ministry of Migration and International Protection and specifically to the Asylum Service.

 Since 2019, all persons wishing to apply for asylum who entered the country in an irregular manner are referred to the Pournara First Reception Centre for registration, lodging of asylum application, and medical and vulnerability screenings.
-Access to reception conditions is provided at the Centre for the duration of stay which in 2024 was approximately 90 days.
+Access to reception conditions is provided at the Centre for the duration of stay.
 Upon exiting the Centre, asylum applicants have access to reception conditions in the community or in the Reception Centres (Kofinou, UASC shelters), whereas a limited number of persons are moved to the Reception/Pre-Removal Center, Limnes.
 For persons who arrived in a regular manner, they will have access to reception conditions upon concluding registration.

 Living conditions in Kofinou are considered decent, whereas in recent years there has been criticism on the conditions in Pournara and Limnes which were evaluated as sub-standard.
 This led to the authorities taking action and with the support of EUAA, the conditions in Pournara have improved.
 In the case of Limnes, it has been closed to undergo a complete restructuring and a section of Kofinou Centre is being used temporarily to host persons that would have been accommodated in Limnes.
-Regarding shelters for UASC, conditions vary depending on the facility; at times, overcrowding has been an issue in some shelters.
-Furthermore, due to the increase in arrivals of UASC and lack of capacity to house them in the UASC shelters, hotels have been used as a temporary measure, since 2022 however conditions in the hotels are not considered up to standard.[3]
-The use of hotels continued in 2024.[4]
+Regarding shelters for UASC, conditions vary depending on the facility.

-With the total number of asylum applicants reaching over 25,000 by the end of 2023, and just over 20,000 by the end of 2024, and the capacity of Reception Centres being limited to around 1,400 persons, most asylum applicants reside in the community in private houses/apartments, which they are required to secure on their own.
+With the total number of asylum applicants reaching just over 20,000 at the end of 2025, and the capacity of Reception Centres being limited to around 1,400 persons, most asylum applicants reside in the community in private houses/apartments, which they are required to secure on their own.
 SWS bears the responsibility of processing applications and addressing asylum applicants’ needs, including the allocation of an allowance to cover housing expenses.
 The asylum applicant is expected to provide all necessary documentation.
-In 2024, 2,418 households/cases (4000 individuals including children) applied for welfare assistance as part of the Material Reception Conditions and in 2024 on average 5000 households/cases (7500-8000 individuals including children) received welfare assistance as part of the Material Reception Conditions.[5]

-Arrivals in 2024 were significantly lower, however it continued to be an extremely challenging year for the country’s reception system.
-The ongoing absence of a comprehensive reception system combined with the stringent measures adopted by the authorities to address migration and refugee flows had a severe impact on the ability of the reception system to address the needs of newly arrived persons, as well as of those already present in the country.[6]
+Arrivals in 2025 were lower than 2024, however it continued to be a challenging year for the country’s reception system.
+The ongoing absence of a comprehensive reception system combined with the stringent measures adopted by the authorities to address migration and refugee flows had a severe impact on the ability of the reception system to address the needs of newly arrived persons, as well as of those already present in the country, especially persons with vulnerabilities.[3]

 Reception standards remain below adequate levels, exposing asylum applicants to the risk of homelessness and destitution.
 The majority of asylum applicants live in the community and are often extremely destitute.
 Centres still require measures to ensure acceptable sanitation and hygiene standards for all, as well as to provide safeguards against sexual and gender-based violence for both children and single women.
 The timely identification and especially the response to the needs of vulnerable individuals, including children, both within reception facilities and in the community, requires improvement.